...

 Mastiha, Mastiha: A Unique Herbal Spirit from Greece

-Mastic tree garden in Chios island, Greece Adobe Stock Image
+Mastic tree garden in Chios island, Greece, Adobe Stock Image

 Fun Fact